Granjow/launchpad-mini/README.md

 ### Methods

-#### pad.connect( port )
+#### pad.connect( port, outPort )

 Connects to the launchpad.
-The MIDI `port` can optionally be specified; if not given, the first Launchpad that is found is taken.
+The MIDI `port` and `outPort` can optionally be specified; if not given, the first Launchpad that is found is taken.
+If only `port` is specified, use it as both input and output port.
+If both are specified `port` is used as MIDI input port and `outPort` is used as MIDI output port.
 Returns an ES6 Promise.

 ```js
 pad.connect().then( () => {